Blog: Stem Set Borgel WatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The clues to the working of the mechanism are contained in the case back.
 There are London Assay Office import hallmarks for silver with the date letter “b” for 1917/18, and the sponsor’s mark of “DBS,” which Priestley records was first entered in 1907 by George & Edward Dimier of Dimier Brothers & Co., Watch Importers of 46 Cannon Street, London.

 The patent describes a way of applying stem setting to a Borgel screw case watch.
-The patent does not actually mention Borgel cases specifically; it merely says that the design is “applicable to watches with hermetically closed cases for which it is necessary to avoid a lateral constraint”, i.e. cases that have the movement screwed in, where the "lateral constraint" of a normal stem would not be possible.
+The patent does not actually mention Borgel cases specifically; it merely says that the design is “applicable to watches with hermetically closed cases for which it is necessary to avoid a lateral constraint”.
+These are clearly cases that have the movement screwed in, where the “lateral constraint” imposed by a normal stem would not be possible.

 Instead of the two positions of the usual Borgel case stem and crown, this one has three positions: the normal one, Fig 1, with the crown against the case, a middle position, Fig 2, with the case stem partly withdrawn, and a fully withdrawn position that enables the movement to be unscrewed from or screwed into the Borgel case.